antofic/GraphCodable/Docs/UserGuide.md

 }
 ```

-The encoder stores the value returned by `encodeVersion` together with the reference type information.
+The encoder stores the value returned by `encodeVersion` together with the reference type information, only once for each reference type.
 During decoding, the version of the encoded reference type can be accessed through the decoder property `encodedVersion`.

 ```swift
 public protocol GDecoder {